github/docs/content/github/site-policy/github-username-policy.md

 ## Name Squatting Policy

 GitHub prohibits account name squatting, and account names may not be reserved or inactively held for future use.
-Accounts violating this name squatting policy may be removed or renamed without notice.
+Inactive accounts and accounts violating this name squatting policy may be removed or renamed by Github staff at their discretion.
 Attempts to sell, buy, or solicit other forms of payment in exchange for account names are prohibited and may result in permanent account suspension.